sebastian-hofstaetter/ir-generalized-translation-models/README.md

 *Interaction between extension classes of this repository*

-More information can be found in the [Documentation folder](Documentation)
+More information & usage instructions can be found in the [Documentation folder](Documentation)

 ## Dependencies